tc39/proposal-signals/README.md

 ### The `Signal` namespace

-`Signal` is ordinary object which serves as a namespace for Signal-related classes and functions.
+`Signal` is an ordinary object which serves as a namespace for Signal-related classes and functions.

 `Signal.subtle` is a similar inner namespace object.